Reinforcement Learning with Knowledge Representation and Reasoning: A Brief Survey: KRR for Efficiency of RL

 Typically, RL algorithms require the user to manually design a reward function that encodes the desired task, which might be tricky for complex, long-horizon tasks~\cite{jothimurugan2019composable}.
 Particularly, for tasks with multiple objectives and constraints, manually devising a single reward function that balances different parts of the task could be challenging.
 Moreover, different reward functions can encode the same task, and the choice of reward function can have a large impact on the final performance of the RL algorithm.
 The use of formal methods to synthesize reward functions is a promising approach to address the above issues.

-\textbf{Reward Machines.} \citet{icarte2018using} first propose Reward Machines (RMs)-a type of finite state machine-that supports the specification of reward functions while supporting high-level task decomposition.
+\textbf{Reward Machines.} Icarte et al.~\cite{icarte2018using} first propose \textit{Reward Machines} (RMs)-a type of FSA-that supports the specification of reward functions while supporting high-level task decomposition.
 An RM takes abstracted descriptions of the environment as input, and outputs rewards that guide the agent towards task completion.
 An abstract state in RMs is a temporally extended state of the environment, informing the agent which stage the task is currently in.
 When an RM receives the abstracted descriptions from the environment, it transitions to another state, which implies that the task goes to another stage.
-Figure~\ref{fig:QRM} provides an example of representing the task \textit{``get mail and coffee''} as an RM with 4 abstract states $u_0,u_1,u_2$ and $u_3$.
-Starting at $u_0$ (implying the initial stage of the task), when an agent gets a coffee, the RM receives this abstracted description and then transitions to $u_2$ (implying the stage that the coffee has been gotten) and returns a reward $r=0$, for instance.
 Each state $u_i$ is assigned with a Q-function $Q^{u_i}$ to learn its subpolicy.
 A new algorithm called \emph{Q-Learning for Reward Machines} (QRM)~\cite{icarte2018using} is then proposed to appropriately decompose the RM and simultaneously learn subpolicies for different subtasks.
-As illustrated in Figure~\ref{fig:QRM}, when an agent gets a coffee, for each abstract state $u$, all the Q-functions are updated according to the internal transitions and rewards of the RM simultaneously by
+The rationale behind its off-policy learning mechanism lies in that the experiences gained by the agent while learning a specific subtask can be beneficial for developing the subpolicies of other subtasks.
+As illustrated in Fig.~\ref{fig:QRM}, when an agent gets a coffee, for each abstract state $u$, all the Q-functions are updated according to the internal transitions and rewards of the RM simultaneously by

-where $l$ is the current abstracted descriptions of the environment, $r=\delta_r(u,l)$ and $u'=\delta_u(u,l)$ are the reward and the next state of $u$, determined by the reward function $\delta_r$ and the transition function $\delta_u$ of RM, respectively.
+where $r=\delta_r(u,l)$ and $u'=\delta_u(u,l)$ are the reward and the next state of $u$, and $l$ is the current abstracted descriptions of the environment. $\delta_r$ and $\delta_u$ are the reward function and the transition function of RM, respectively.
 QRM is guaranteed to converge to an optimal policy, in contrast to HRL methods which might converge to suboptimal policies.

-In a following paper, \citet{icarte2022reward} propose variants of QRM including \textit{Hierarchical RM} (HRM) to learn policies for tasks specified using RMs.
+In a following paper, Icarte et al.~\cite{icarte2022reward} propose variants of QRM including \textit{Hierarchical RM} (HRM) to learn policies for tasks specified using RMs.
 HRM maintains a set of \textit{options}, each of which corresponds to a transition in RM.
 HRM also learns a high-level policy to choose options using $t$-step Q-learning, where $t$ is the number of steps that the current option lasts for.